jklof/amigakb/README.md

 - replaced digitalRead() with direct register usage to meet timing requirements for early A1000 keyboards
 - changed handshake to work with early A1000 keyboards
 - send data via USB during handshake pulse, in order to not miss next key event
+- Added option to use a switch between pin 4 and ground to select an alternative keymap in order to make codes of keys available that do not exist on the amiga keyboard (currently only used for providing F11 and F12 (which are used by V4SA to toggle options) on F1 and F2)

 Building for V4-SA:
 - Use Arduino IDE v1.6.5-r5 (needed for the changes below - the last version before a refactoring of the USB stack)